dfmoralesb/MPE_tutorials/tutorials/ORTHOLOGY.md

 	It should take seconds to finish

-	If you scroll back you will also notice some error messages like this
+	If you scroll back, you will also notice some error messages like this

 		duplicated taxa in unrooted tree
 		not enough taxa after pruning